drbenmorgan/PTL/examples/geant4/README.md

 case shown is how the same thing (free function, Functor, or lambda) can be executed on all threads.
 Key points:

-- Only for operations that must be executed on every single thread in the pool.
+- Only for operations that must be executed on every single thread in the pool, such as those that rely on `thread_local` variables.
 - Operations are synchronous, or rather, `execute_on_all_threads` blocks until all threads have completed their work.
 - No direct way to pass different data to each thread, or get results back (and